ilyakatz/bit-buddy-web/README.md

    **Jane would rather select a name from her contact book to send Bitcoin to her friends**

+### Trust but verify ( available)

+* Problem

+   Before adding a trusted contact, the wallet verifies that there is activity associated with the wallet.
+If the blockchain doesn't return any result, consider sending a test transaction before sending any significant amount

+   **When adding a new contact, verify that the wallet is 'active'**

 ## Setup

 * Register a project in [google console](https://console.developers.google.com/project)